Exercising During Pregnancy

-It is always important to warm up and cool down before and after a workout, but it is even more important during pregnancy.
+It is always important to warm up and cool down before and after a workout, but it is even more critical during pregnancy.
 Ideally, avoid any strenuous exercise, particularly in hot weather.
 Increase your fluid and calorie intake even more than you would if you were exercising when not pregnant as your body needs it.
-Some woman can only manage short walks, while others can continue to compete in sports they always have.
+Some women can only manage short walks, while others can continue to compete in sports they always have.
 This will vary between women and pregnancies, so always listen to your body and do not push yourself more than you should but try to stay active daily.
 If you are exercising with an instructor, make sure they know that you are pregnant and how far along you are as they can adapt exercises for you to keep you and your baby safe.

-While it is important and beneficial to stay active during your pregnancy, particularly if you have been active beforehand, you should always listen to your body and do not do more than you feel you safely can.
+While it is crucial and beneficial to stay active during your pregnancy, particularly if you have been active beforehand, you should always listen to your body and do not do more than you feel you safely can.
 Make sure you increase your fluid and calorie intake to accommodate your growing body.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Sally Perkins is a professional freelance writer with many years' experience across many different areas.
 She made a move to freelancing from a stressful corporate job and loves the work-life balance it offers her.
 When not at work, Sally enjoys reading, hiking, spending time with her family and, travelling as much as possible.